At around 6 months of age your baby may be ready to start on solid food. Solid food helps your baby to grow and learn.

 - easily open their mouth when you touch their lip with a spoon or bring food to their mouth, and don’t stick their tongue forward to push the food out.

 Your baby’s first foods need to be plain, smooth and soft.
-Some ideas for good first foods for baby are on the My Family Food website.
+Some ideas for good first foods for baby are on the Healthy Kids website.

 From 7 to 8 months